lacchain/besu-pro-testnet/README.md

 * **60606**: TCP/UDP - Port to establish communication p2p between nodes.

-* **4545**: TCP - Port to establish RPC communication. (this port is used for applications that communicate with Lacchain and may be leaked to the Internet)
+* **4545**: TCP - Port to establish RPC communication. (this port is used for applications that communicate with LACChain and may be leaked to the Internet)

 ## Pre-requisites